shy1132/shy1132/README.md

-full stack (html, css, js, node.js, best at backend stuff)
+full stack (html, css, js, node.js/bun, best at backend stuff)
-and a little bit of lua(u)

 i work on random things a lot, but i currently have 1 big project that i work on
 i dont usually open source my code unless it runs on your computer